 Placing art at the core of the Lesaffre Campus

 Lesaffre has had a longstanding desire to include more art within its workspaces.
 As a result, the idea to bring art onto the Lesaffre Campus was met with enthusiasm right from the start.
-A sculpture was the first piece to be installed on the Campus – soon to be joined by a second – following discussions with employees, members of the Comex, and the Board of Directors.
+Two sculptures were installed on the Campus, following discussions with employees, members of the Comex, and the Board of Directors.

 The Selection Committee for the work installed on the Campus decided to focus on regional artists, and finally chose two artists from the Nord department, Bénédicte Dubart and Manon Thirriot.